TranXuanHoang/Electron/06-bookmark/README.md

 ## Release App

 [electron-builder](https://www.electron.build/) CLI provides options to publish apps packaged and built as described in the [Package and Build App](#package-and-build-app) section.
-See [electron-builder publish guide](https://www.electron.build/configuration/publish) for more information on how to release apps. _The configuration of this project (package.json) configs to release our app to Github Release_
+See [electron-builder publish guide](https://www.electron.build/configuration/publish) for more information on how to release apps. _The configuration of this project (package.json) configs to release our app to [Github Release](https://docs.github.com/en/github/administering-a-repository/about-releases)_.

 * Generate a _personal access token_ in `Github > Settings > Personal access tokens` and assign the token to a scope of `repo`.